sidagarwal04/genai-workshops-apac/workshop/docs/lab6/using-docker-compose.md

 ![Image3](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3ldzwwl9s7cqhhybacfy.png)

 ## Step 2.
-Create OpenAI Secret API Keys
+Create OpenAI Secret API Keys [optional]

 Visit [this link](https://platform.openai.com/account/api-keys) to create your new OpenAI Secret API Keys.

 ## Step 3.
-Sign Up for LangChain Beta for API Keys
+Sign Up for LangChain Beta for API Keys [optional if you want to enable Langchain Smith API]

 [Visit this link](https://www.langchain.com/langsmith) in order to create Langchain Endpoint and API Keys.
 You will need the following information